 Gary is a talented and dedicated barrister.
-He is skilled in defending cases where his approach is characterised by its careful planning and measured execution.
+His approach to cases is distinguished by its careful preparation and measured execution.

-His practise includes areas such as asset forfeiture, extradition, licensing and civil.
+His practice includes areas such as business crime, asset recovery and civil fraud, insolvency, and licensing.

 Professional panel appointments